 But at the same time, it scares me to death to let him on the road.
 That’s my baby and with him being the oldest, I have been worried about EVERYTHING with him.
 I was overly cautious for the first few years and just a little overprotective.
 Now with three kids at home, I’m proud that I’ve been able to keep him alive and fed.
 This last one (food related) has been an ongoing struggle now that he is nearly 6’ tall, running long distance in track, and playing high school soccer.
 I can’t seem to keep enough food in the house.

 When it comes to him driving, I trust him.
 I really do, but it’s the OTHER drivers I worry about.
 You know what I mean.
 Those drivers that you yourself yell at when you drive because they cut you off, drive too fast, run stop signs, etc. Maybe it’s just me that feels this way.
 Add to that the fact that statistics don’t lie.
 Teen drivers are statistically more likely to get into an accident due to lack of experience and skill.
-I can prepare him as much as possible, but when he gets on the road it’s all up to him.
+I can prepare him as much as possible, sign him up for driver education* (*Purchase through our affiliate links and we receive a small commission without any extra expense to you!), but when he gets on the road it’s all up to him.
 My (imaginary) passenger side brake pedal doesn’t work.

 Should He Get His Own Car?